poplatek/payment-methods-book/brick-n-mortar/README.md

 # Brick and mortar mobile payment methods comparison

+## Exec Summary

+Sketch/TODO:

+### Danske MobilePay

+Could be the best of the lot use-case-wise.
+Only hindrance is that it doesn't support instant payments to banks that are not Danske Bank.

+### Dankort Mobil

+ Has a wide array of payment methods and could be the 2nd best of the solutions behind MobilePay.

+### Vipps

+Probably excessively geared towards the local market, needs more research.

+### Swish

+The fact that it uses BankID causes many problems like being stuck on the local Swedish market as well as being able to only use SEK but it also makes the use case more cumbersome than it needs to be.
+For the good that it offers, binding BankID, to my mind, was a mistake now that the other ways of doing things can be seen from other players in the field.
+On the other hand, using BankID probably protects Swish against the other solutions by other banks.
+In a way it seems like they dug a ditch that hurts them but also gives them protection against their competitors.

 ## About

 This page is for discussion and comparison of different ways of addressing mobile paying in brick and mortar situations.
 The specific use cases can be found from the respective pages of this book that explain the technology for MobilePay, Vipps, Swish, Dankort mobile and so on.